paveletto99/rust-microservices-sandbox/README.md

 >
 > For both see **"Install and Set Up kubectl"** and **"kind - Quick Start"** links at the end of this document
 >
-> With the following make target will be created a **Kubernetes Cluster** as a Docker container
+> The following make target will create a **Kubernetes Cluster** in a Docker container
 >
+> A local Docker Registry will be set up too
+>

 ```bash
 $ make kind-create-cluster
 ```
 >
->The cluster will be created with a separate configuration file located here:
+>The cluster configuration will be saved in the file located here:
 >

 ```bash